rgdavies92/used-car-value/README.md

 # Limitations

-Having satisfied both project objectives, there are a number of limitations to be aware of.
+Having satisfied both project objectives, there are a number of limitations to be aware of:

 * This project relies on the assumption that the listed cars are sold at the advertised price at the time of web scraping.
 It is common practice to reduce the price of a car if it has not been able to sell, but that would be missed by the dataset.
 To navigate this problem data would need to be obtained with <i>sold price</i> rather than the <i>advertised price</i> which this project is based on.
 This would likely require access to the commercial AutoTrader API.